retaildevcrews/ngsa-app/README.md

 If the env variables are set AND you pass in the burst env variables as args, the CLI argument values take precedence.

+## Autogitops

+The Ngsa application when running as `--in-memory` mode, utilizes its built-in data storage, so having more than one replica deployed into a cluster will cause each `pod` to have its own local data storage.
+As a result, requests made to ngsa app endpoints will be managed by the default `load balancer` and can end up at a different `pod` each time where data requested may or may not exist returning unexpected error codes.

+🛑 According to the above explanation, there is a restriction for [Ngsa-memory template](./autogitops/dev/ngsa-memory.yaml#replicas), the deployment should only have `1` replica.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a